 As you can see, in order to prepare students to meet the expectations laid out in the SMP-1 (making sense of problems and persevering in solving them), you will need to support the development of students’ self-awareness and self-management skills.
 Here’s how you can do it:

 Discuss with your students their emotional reaction to math problems.
 Do they get excited about the subject or shut down?
 What’s their stress level in your class?
 If the emotions generated by the subject are not conducive to productive work, you will need to offer alternative ways to think about the subject.
 How is math connected with the outside world?
 How can math help them meet their goals?
-Here’s a 1-hour activity that you can do with your students to identify and share emotions.
+You can do this 10-30 min activity with your students to increase their emotional literacy or this 30-60 min activity to help them identify a range of emotions.